International Book of Comics

 - Tex Granger (1949) and Cisko Kid (1957)

-- western film heroes (movie cowboys) also received their comic books
+western film heroes (movie cowboys) also received

 - Tom Mix Comics (1940) and Hopalong Cassidy (1946)